How Can I Protect My Company from Copyright Infringement?

 You can also utilize some websites that exist specifically to help your company track stolen copyrighted material.
 Copyscape is one such site.
 You just copy your website’s link or the entire content of your article, and Copyscape will look for duplicate content.

 You may also use the free Plagiarism Checker site, which works similarly to Copyscape.
 The main difference is that you can paste up to 32 words in the text box.

 Consult the Legal Professionals

 Intellectual property rights are crucial to any business.
 Any copyright violation can negatively impact your company.
-Intellectual property law is a very dynamic field.
-Even if the law is clear, an implementation may not be so black and white.
+Intellectual property law is a dynamic field.
+Even if the law is clear, its effect may not be so black and white.
 An experienced intellectual property lawyer will be able to work with you to fight copyright violations.

 Our intellectual property attorneys at War IP Law PLLC have vast experience litigating and resolving copyright disputes in various industries.
 This experience may help in all stages of the dispute resolution process, from initial case evaluation through settlement efforts and even trial.
 Call us now to schedule a case evaluation.